Coke County License Hearing Guide

 - School

-- Costs and Application Process: Applying for an ODL involves filing a petition with the court and paying associated fees.
-You'll need to provide documentation supporting your need to drive.
+- Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing documentation to support your need to drive.
+There are associated court costs and attorney fees (if you hire an attorney to assist you).

 Getting Your License Back